 A meta-analysis also revealed that very-low-carbohydrate ketogenic diet results in significant weight loss and increased HDL and LDL cholesterol levels (21).

 Conclusion and Final Thoughts

-Despite the common myths, ketogenic diets can reduce triglyceride levels and LDL cholesterol levels while increasing HDL cholesterol levels.
+Despite the common myths and the fear of saturated fats, ketogenic diets can reduce triglyceride levels and LDL cholesterol levels while increasing HDL cholesterol levels.
 This implies also lower ratios of total cholesterol to HDL cholesterol, Triglycerides/HDL cholesterol and LDL/HDL cholesterol, all-powerful predictors for coronary heart disease.

 Some of the healthy fats you can consume to improve your cholesterol numbers are salmon, olive oil, flaxseed, chia seeds, nuts, and avocado.

 Interventions with keto diet have proven their effects on plasma lipoproteins both in short-time and long-term studies and among adults with various characteristics, such as age, body mass, gender, type of disease.
 Moreover, ketogenic diets result in weight loss and fight obesity, one of the main risks of high cholesterol.
 Therefore, keto diet could eventually decrease the risk of cardiovascular diseases.